If you've aced your exams, it might be possible to upgrade your uni choice

 Let's say Bob got a firm offer of AAB, but ended up getting A*AC.
 He's not eligible for Adjustment.
 Why?
 Well, although that A* was good news, the C was below what he was offered.
 Therefore he didn't meet every part of his firm offer.

-Vic, on the other hand, got a firm offer of ABB and ended up getting AAB.
-He's eligible for Adjustment.
-Not only did Vic meet every part of his offer, he actually improved on it.
+Vic, on the other hand, got a firm offer of ABB and ended up getting AAB, so he's eligible for Adjustment.
+Not only did Vic meet every part of his offer, he exceeded it.

 Is Adjustment for me?

 When you're deciding whether to use Adjustment, the first question you need to ask yourself is: am I happy with my firm uni choice?
 The chances are, you probably are.
 You'll have done your research, gone along to an open day, applied for your accommodation and generally geared yourself up to spend the next three years at your chosen university.